-Most recovery occurs within the first 3 months, but people may continue to improve to some degree for up to a year.
+If the cause of the damage can be reversed, most people start to recover during the first 3 months, and they may continue to improve to some degree for up to a year.

-When possible, the cause is treated.
+When possible, the cause of agnosia is treated.
 For example, if an abscess is the cause, treatment may include antibiotics and surgery to drain the abscess.

 No specific treatment for agnosia exists.

 Speech and occupational therapy can help people with agnosia learn to compensate for their impairments.
 These therapists help people with agnosias improve their communication skills by teaching them ways to stay oriented, maintain attention, recognize objects, plan the steps in carrying out tasks, solve everyday problems, and interact more effectively with other people.